nidefawl/bass-studio/Notes.md

 Show automated parameters in a list, and on a tab in the plugin container

 Add lists/tables for debugging:
-- all loaded plugins (done: list view showing type as icon, name and cpu usage)
 - all tracks
-- all guibase instances
 - all automation

 Alternative VST2 management: